einsteinpy/blog.einsteinpy.org/aboutus.md

 ---
 layout: page
-title: About me
+title: About Us
-subtitle: Why you'd want to go on a date with me
+subtitle: Here are some pretty cool facts about us!
 ---

 My name is Inigo Montoya.
 I have the following qualities: